NanoBuilder/NanoBuilder/README.md

 - NSubstitute (`NSubstituteMapper`)
 - FakeItEasy (`FakeItEasyMapper`)

-**Make sure you've installed your mocking library's NuGet package, or NanoBuilder will fail to mock your interfaces!**
+**Make sure you've installed your mocking library's NuGet package, or NanoBuilder will fail to mock your interfaces and you'll get an exception!**